PatricZhao/class/README.md

 ==============================================================================================================
 This repository used to show how to acclerate legacy code by openMP or openACC.
+This is OpenMP version of KNN (k-nearest neighbors algorithm).

 Modified by Peng Zhao

 ------------------------------------------------------------------------------------------------------------